cascadiajs/cascadiajs-2020/src/views/pages/content/sponsor.md

 ## Gold Tier

-<div class="sponsor-includes highlight small">Includes: 4 free tickets, website branding, Expo Hall placement, Expo Hall table, email copy, social media and space for a swag item in our Goodie Box</div>
+<div class="sponsor-includes highlight small">Includes: 4 free tickets, website branding, email copy, social media and space for a swag item in our Goodie Box</div>

-<h3 id="virtual-booth"><i class="fas fa-chair"></i> Virtual Booth - $5k <span class="highlight info">4 available</span></h3>
+<h3 id="virtual-booth"><i class="fas fa-chair"></i> Virtual Booth - $5k <span class="highlight warning">3 SOLD</span> <span class="highlight info">1 available</span></h3>

 We will create a "virtual booth" for your company at CascadiaJS.
-This will include real estate on the website, a dedicated channel in Slack to engage with attendees, and an invitation to address the audience during the conference!
+This will include: an Expo Hall logo placement, an Expo Hall table, a dedicated channel in Slack to engage with attendees and an invitation to address the audience during the conference.

-<h3 id="workshop"><i class="fas fa-users-class"></i> Workshop - $5k <span class="highlight info">4 available</span></h2>
+<h3 id="workshop"><i class="fas fa-users-class"></i> Workshop - $5k <span class="highlight warning">3 SOLD</span> <span class="highlight info">1 available</span></h2>

 We will help you run a custom online workshop during the conference.
 There are four slot available (morning/afternoon on each of the two days) and we will work with you to make sure the workshop is of interest to our community and a valuable addition to the conference.

-<h3 id="job-fair"><i class="fas fa-handshake"></i> Job Fair - $5k <span class="highlight info">5 available</span></h3>
+<h3 id="job-fair"><i class="fas fa-handshake"></i> Hiring Booth - $4k <span class="highlight warning">2 SOLD</span> <span class="highlight info">8 available</span></h3>

 This is perfect if you have open jobs that you're hiring for.
 We will help you post jobs, connect you with attendees who are interested in learning more and set-up 30 minute "coffee chats" during breaks in the conference schedule.
+We will set you up with a table at our Career Event on August 30th, a table in the Expo Hall for the conference.

 ## Silver Tier

 <div class="sponsor-includes highlight small">Includes: 2 free tickets, website branding and social media</div>

-<h3 id="game-night"><i class="fas fa-gamepad-alt"></i> Game Night - $3k <span class="highlight info">1 available</span></h3>
+<h3 id="game-night"><i class="fas fa-gamepad-alt"></i> Music Night - $3k <span class="highlight info">1 available</span></h3>

-Following Day One of CascadiaJS, we are going to host an online Game Night.
-We haven't worked out all the details, but we are going to find a way to bring the joy of playing games with friends on-line.
+Following Day One of CascadiaJS, we are going to host an online virtual concert with live music!

 <h3 id="karaoke"><i class="fas fa-microphone-stand"></i> Karoke  - $3k <span class="highlight info">1 available</span></h3>